Applied Marine Ecology and Conservation, MSc

 The University of Aberdeen is particularly well placed to deliver this programme because:

-• You will gain essential research skills, including project planning, literature reviewing, data collection, analysis and interpretation, which will be beneficial to your future career;
+• You will gain essential research skills, including project planning, literature reviewing, data collection, analysis and interpretation, and different modes of communicating research to a variety of audiences, which will be beneficial to your future career.

-• You will have the opportunity to engage with staff from the Scottish Government’s marine department: Marine Scotland, go on tours of their fleet of research vessels, and collaborate with them for research projects;
+• You will have the opportunity to engage with staff from the Scottish Government’s Marine Directorate (for marine science, policy and compliance), and collaborate with them for research projects.

-• Aberdeen is within easy reach of a range of marine environments, habitats and species – bottlenose dolphins are one of the more spectacular species regularly seen from the Aberdeen shoreline.
+• Aberdeen is within easy reach of a diversity of marine environments, habitats and species – bottlenose dolphins are one of the more spectacular species regularly seen from the Aberdeen shoreline.

 What Our Students Say